You've Found a Dog, Now What?

 If your dog is a mix, we suggest you search on adoptapet.com and petfinder.com for rescue groups in your immediate area.
 Some groups rescue mixed breeds and take in various purebred dogs, so this is a good way to find other options for placing your dog.

 Some people do not crate because it is “cruel”.
 I say it is cruel to refuse to crate train your dog and then give him away because he got into trouble or destroyed something.
-He would be better in a crate at your home with time out every few hours with people he loves, rather than alone in an outdoor kennel for months.
+He would be better in a crate at your home with time out every few hours with people he loves.
 Keeping an untrained dog on a on a leash & collar even in the house and working the sit/stay commands can do wonders.

 We will do our best if you turn him in, but the competition is fierce now with so many dogs in our system.
 We do not mean to make you sad, but cannot sugar coat this decision.
 We cry daily as we see all the pei-bies once snoozing on their beds now in a kennel, scared to death.
 And we worry about the huge financial burden the rescue struggles with daily to support them in their crisis and try to find new, responsible loving homes.
 Please make sure you have already asked friends and family members if they would consider "fostering" your dog until you are in a position to move to a more pet-friendly arrangement.
 In this case, you would still be the dog's legal owner and would pay all the dog's expenses such as food and vet care, while the foster gets all the benefits of having a pet.
 It is also a good idea to spell out the details of the arrangement in writing for yourself and the foster if you choose this option.